One of the crested hadrosaurs, this dinosaur has been the subject of controversy for quite some time.

 There has always been question of how Parasaurolophus (and many other hadrosaurs) moved around.
 Did they walk on all fours or on two legs?
 The most commonly accepted theory is that they walked around on two legs and occasionally went down on all fours, especially when browsing for food on the ground.

-This has been Parasaurolophus, this has been me, and you’ve been reading Palaeontology Made Easy.
+This has been Parasaurolophus, this has been me, and you’ve been reading Dinosaurs Made Easy.

 Sidenote: Hey all, I apologise for not posting lately, I haven’t been paying enough attention to my blog lately but that is all about to change.